Generalizable Vision-Language Few-Shot Adaptation with Predictive Prompts and Negative Learning: Methodology

 \subsubsection{Contrast with Instance-Level Contrastive Learning}

-Unlike instance-level approaches such as SimCLR~\cite{Chen2020Simple} and MoCo~\cite{He2020Momentum}, which rely on large negative sets, our method performs class-level contrastive alignment using semantically hard negatives mined from support–query interactions.
-This enables structured prototype matching guided by task-specific, cross-modal cues.
-Moreover, our loss integrates prompt-conditioned residuals for more effective few-shot adaptation.
+Unlike SimCLR~\cite{Chen2020Simple} and MoCo~\cite{He2020Momentum}, which rely on large negative sample banks, our method performs class-level alignment using task-specific hard negatives from the support set, making it far more data-efficient under the few-shot constraint.